NHSDigital/nhs-notify-reporting/README.md

 See also this [readme](/infrastructure/terraform/components/reporting/scripts/sql/README.md) for the individual tables and ingestion queries.

+### Multiple Ingestion Passes

+The step function runs queries in two passes, which allows ingestion queries to be dependent on other ingestion queries.

+This means that it is possible to run an aggregation on a previously executed projection.

+This offers performance, scaling and cost benefits and also means that aggregation contents will be consistent with underlying projections.

 ### Handling PID

 Staging tables exposed to Power BI should not contain any PID.

 Pseudonymisation of PID is approved via the use of a SHA256 hash together with a secret environment key held in AWS Parameter Store.

-The step function will inject the environment key as the execution parameter to any SQL query that is defined in the `hash_query_ids` collection in the [Step Function Terraform](./infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf).
+The step function will inject the environment key as the execution parameter to any SQL query that is defined in the `hash_query_ids_n` collection in the [Step Function Terraform](./infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf).

 ### Permissions